tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Take a moment to summarize the key points of this activity:

   * The idea is the same as before.
-We use Scikit-learn to create a model of the independent variable (X) and the dependent variable (y).
+We use Scikit-learn to create a model of the independent variable (x) and the dependent variable (y).

   * Because datetime data cannot be directly imported into a Scikit-learn model, we've had to create a binary encoding for each row, and drop an unnecessary column.